noiseprotocol/noise_spec/noise.md

 The recipient could detect this and skip redundant DH calculations.
-This allows `X` and `XX` to support authentication options with minimal efficiency loss or added complexity.
+This allows `X` and `XX` to support authentication options with minimal efficiency loss, added complexity, or information leakage.
 For this reason, `X` and `XX` are recommended for most cases.

 4.3.
 Re-initialization
 ------------------------